Jose-Alberto-Rodrigues-Neto/Jose-Alberto-Rodrigues-Neto/README.md

 <h1>Hello, my name is Alberto<h1>

   if (You see this page){<br/>
-  I'm interested in mobile development and also game programming, planning to be a game dev.<br>
+  I'm interested in Java and also game development, planning to be a game dev.<br>
-  As a computer cience student, at IFCE, i'm focusing in get better with my dev skills.<br/>
+  As a computer science student, at IFCE, i'm focusing in get better with my dev skills.<br/>
   }<br/>
   <br/>
   While (studying){<br/>